Complain to institution

-If the institution that processed your medical data is a public authority and you believe that the use of your information has resulted in a violation of your right to private life, you can initially complain to this institution.
+If the institution that has collected, stored and processed your private information is a public authority and you believe that the processing of your information has resulted in harm to your right to private life, you should complain to the authority that has processed your data.

 In your application you should:

-- provide arguments as to which activities taken by the authority that possesses your medical data were unlawful or applied in a disproportionate way and why
+- provide arguments about which activities were unlawful or applied in a disproportionate way and why

 - name the legal provisions which have been violated